ajavamind/rca-studio2/README.md

 The emulator can read the following game file types:
 1. ".st2" Studio II cartridge format, loads at specific ROM address locations defined in the file
-2. ".bin" Binary file for Studio II game, loads at 0x0400, the plug-in cartridge starting location
+2. ".bin" Binary program file for Studio II game, loads at address 0x0400, the plug-in cartridge starting location
-3. ".rom" Binary file for Studio II/III base ROM, loads at 0x0000
+3. ".rom" Binary program file for Studio II/III base ROM, loads at address 0x0000
-4. ".ch8" Binary file for COSMAC VIP board RAM, loads at 0x0200
+4. ".ch8" Binary program file for COSMAC VIP board RAM, loads at address 0x0200
+5. ".c8x" Binary program file for COSMAC VIP board RAM, loads at address 0x0300

-## Game Console Design
+## Studio II/III Game Console Design

 Looking back at the games, it is amazing to me how much game function was squeezed into a small 1024 byte ROM cartridge.

 Resident game ROMs (2048 bytes) for Studio II included a game instruction pseudo code interpreter (starting at memory location 0) and resident games (starting at